 "Why am I a fan of WideAsleepinAmerica.com?
 Because it mixes great writing skill and skepticism with intelligent, well-documented and sourced analysis on vital issues.
 What more could I ask for, really?"

 - Rostam Pourzal, Campaign Against Sanctions and Military Intervention in Iran (CASMII)

 "If you are looking for well-researched, incisive commentary, particularly about the situation in the Middle East, Nima Shirazi of Wide Asleep in America does an excellent job.
 I have appreciated reading his Web site for years and I am never disappointed."

-- Richard Jehn, founder and editor of Fluxed Up World, and founder of The Rag Blog
+- Richard Jehn, founder of The Rag Blog

 "Nima Shirazi can surely be called one of the most informed voices on Iran and the Middle East amidst millions of propagandists who prowl the internet these days.
 His analysis of the events leading to the Iranian Presidential election last year, as well as the events that followed them, were some of the very few articles on the net that reflected the true picture of what really happened in Iran.
 Similarly, his in-depth analysis of issues related to Palestine has made scores of people stop, think about, and reflect over their otherwise dogmatic views."